jangler/oracles-randomizer/doc/contributing.md

 your changes on the appropriate branch.

-## Forking

-Forking multi-package Go repositories is pretty much a mess, because Go has no notion of relative imports.
-The plan is for oracles-randomizer to merge its "subpackages" into its main package so that this is not a problem, but not all packages have been merged yet.

 ## Code style

-Always run `go fmt` on each package that has been changed (note that `go fmt` coerces all line-initial indentation to tabs).
+Always run `go fmt` in the `randomizer` package before commits (note that `go fmt` coerces all line-initial indentation to tabs).
 Wrap lines longer than 80 characters when possible, assuming 8-space tabs.
-YAML should also be wrapped at 80 characters when possible and usually indented with 2 spaces.
+YAML should also be wrapped at 80 characters when possible and indented with 2 or 4 spaces, depending on the conventions of the directory it's in.